TimHanewich/Misc-Articles/The-Understanding-Gap/article.md

 # The Understanding Gap
 *So much velocity, so little understanding.*

-For the professional of the modern era, a gap is developing between what they truly understand and what they are authoring, or "shipping."
+For the professional of the modern era, a gap is developing between what they truly understand and what they are producing.

 In the past, this gap was much smaller because employees had to produce everything themselves.
-Producing meaningful output required extensive understanding of the topic or material; behind every finished product were countless hours spent learning the underlying system before anything could be delivered.
+Producing meaningful output required extensive understanding of the topic or material; behind every output were countless hours spent learning the underlying system before anything could be delivered.

 Now, with the help of AI, and more specifically *agents*, that level of understanding is no longer always required.
 AI is quickly evolving beyond knowledge-based work into *problem-solving* and *reasoning*, and that shift is happening extremely fast, with potentially serious consequences for how work will change and evolve for all of us.